What do the language learning methods used by the world's top polyglots all have in common?

-Now, let's analyse all the different methods these polyglots are using and summarise them into 3 root methods and describe how you can use them.
+To start, let's analyse all the different methods these polyglots are using and summarise them into 3 root methods and describe how you can use them.

 Later, we will have a look what these methods have in common and which ones you should use.